HasanMajdi/IA-IBDP/Planning.md

 The notification system successfully passes the TELOS feasibility:

-The system is **technically feasible.** I will be using Arduino Uno/Nano to make the system happen, both the hardware and software part - Arduino will allow me to plug sensors and connect to wifi in order to notify the team responsible for the locking up.
+The system is **technically feasible.** I will be using a Rasberry Pi to make the system happen, both the hardware and software part - Rasberry Pi will allow me to plug sensors and connect to wifi in order to notify the team responsible for the locking up.

 The system is **economically feasible.** The developing tools are availiable and not needed to be paid - also the user would be able to use it without paying since internet is avaliable at the location of use.